influxdata/docs-v2/api-docs/README.md

 ### InfluxDB Cloud version

-Because InfluxDB Cloud releases are frequent and not versioned, we make no effort to version the Cloud API spec.
+InfluxDB Cloud releases are frequent and not versioned, so the Cloud API spec isn't versioned.
 We regenerate API reference docs from `influxdata/openapi` **master** branch as features are released.